Background

 Health alerts

-The health alert system changed in late 2017 - there are two types of health alerts in the HSP system:
+Humanitarian Settlement Program (HSP).
+There are two types of health alerts in the HSP system:

-- Potential medical issue - generated if the IME identifies a serious medical condition that may require immediate medical follow-up after arrival in Australia.
+- Potential medical issue (PMI) - generated if the IME identifies a serious medical condition that may require immediate medical follow-up after arrival in Australia.
 This alert is generated at the time of the IME (which is prior to visa allocation).

 In clinical practice we have seen gaps in the health alert process, although there is often information indicating serious medical issues in the HAPlite system.
 Possible reasons for this situation include:

-- Gaps between the DHA HAP and HSP systems
+- Gaps between the DHA HAP and HSP systems.

-- Deterioration between the IME and travel, or
+- Deterioration between the IME and travel.

 HAPlite